 Don’t Spend What You Can’t Afford To Pay Back In One Month

 Typically, a standard minimum monthly payment is around $25-$35.
-A good practice is to actually pay more than the minimum, if not the entire balance from month to month as it increases your credit score and you won’t have to pay any interest.
+A good practice is to pay more than the minimum, if not the entire balance from month to month as it increases your credit score and you won’t have to pay any interest.

 Don’t Allow Your Friends To Use Your Card

 Having a large sum of money at your disposal can be a great feeling, but don’t let it get to your head.
 Don’t be the friend who offers to pick up the tab and put it on your card to look like a big shot.
 The feeling isn’t going to be so great when you get that billing statement.
 Also, never let anyone make purchases on your card.
-Your name is on the account, not your friend’s and you will be the only one held accountable for the consequences of overspending.
+Your name is on the account, not your friend’s.
+You will be the only one held accountable for the consequences of overspending.

 Ask For Help If You Need It